 - Schedule virtual or on-campus visits

-The more time you invest in learning about schools well before it’s time to apply, the better your chances of finding the right fit and having options to choose from when colleges send out acceptance letters each spring.
+The more time you invest in learning about schools, well before it’s time to apply, the better your chances of finding the right fit and having options to choose from when colleges send out acceptance letters each spring.

 College is an investment, and affordability is crucial to figuring out whether a particular school is financially within reach.
-One helpful first step is to use an Expected Family Contribution (EFC) calculator, to see how much your family may be asked to pay each year of your child’s education.
-You can get a school-specific estimate by looking at the net price calculator, which shows—factoring in financial aid—the cost of that college minus scholarships and grants received.
+One helpful first step is to use an Expected Family Contribution (EFC) calculator to see how much your family may be asked to pay each year of your child’s education.
+You can get a school-specific estimate by looking at the net price calculator, which shows—factoring in financial aid—the cost of that college, minus scholarships and grants received.

-Other affordability indicators to look for:
+Other affordability indicators to look for include:

 - The percentage of students who’ve had their full financial needs met